NEED HELP WITH A BOUNDARY WALL DISPUTES?

-Boundary walls and fences keep up the agreeable connection between property proprietors and decide the isolating line where two properties meet.
-Boundary walls and fences assign the obligations identifying with the connecting properties.
+Boundary walls disputes and fences assign the obligations identifying with the connecting properties.
 Without appropriate limits, neighbouring properties confront infringements, for example, overhanging branches, and tree roots.

-The Party Wall, and so forth Act 1996 separates between a “part wall fence” and a “limit wall” that is set completely in the place where there is one proprietor.
-A “boundary wall” is thus:
+The Party Wall , and so forth Act 1996 separates between a “part wall fence” and a “limit wall” that is set completely in the place where there is one proprietor.

 A divider developed on the land that belongs to one owner.